nstjean05/Obsidian-Vault/CMPT 231/Chapter 19 - Trees.md

 ## Binary Tree ADT
 - ADT = Abstract Data Type (or Class)
 ###### Operation - Description
-getRoot --- Returns a reference to the root of the binary tree.
-	isEmpty --- Determines if the tree is empty. size --- Returns the number of elements in the tree. contains --- Determines whether a specified target is in the tree. find --- Retyrns a reference to the specified target if it is found. toString --- Returns a string representation of the tree. iteratorInOrder --- Returns an iterator for an inorder traversal of the tree. interatorPreOrder --- ... preorder traversal ...
+	getRoot            - Returns a reference to the root of the binary tree. isEmpty.           - Determines if the tree is empty. size               - Returns the number of elements in the tree. contains           - Determines whether a specified target is in the tree. find               - Returns a reference to the specified target if it's found. toString           - Returns a string representation of the tree. iteratorInOrder    - Returns an iterator for an inorder traversal of the tree. interatorPreOrder  - ... preorder traversal ...
-	interatorPostOrder --- ... postorder ...
+	interatorPostOrder - ... postorder ...
-	iteratorLevelOrder --- ... levelorder ...
+	iteratorLevelOrder - ... levelorder ...
+## Expression Trees
+- A tree that shows that relationship between operators and operands of an expression.
+- Evaluated from the bottom-up.
+- The following example uses a